-Over the course of the year children were taught about world faiths through their Come and See topics.
+Over the course of the last two years children have been taught about world faiths through their Come and See topics.
 Assemblies and themed day’s linked closely to the British Value of tolerance.
 The children learnt about the actions and impact of Nelson Mandela, Emeline Pankhurst, Rose Parks and Pope John Paul.
 All these people stood up to intolerance and demonstrated how we should be intolerant of intolerance.

 We were well aware not our children come from a largely white British background.
 Some children may only rarely get the chance to mix with people of other faiths and other cultures.
 We felt it was important for our children to not only learn about other faiths in their R.E. lessons but to spend time with and mix with children from other cultures.
 The children from our school visited the Mosque in Chorley in September and learnt from the Imam the about key differences and many similarities in our faiths.
 Our children ‘celebrated’ Passover, Yom Kippur and learn about Eid.

 We felt it was important to tackle head on the issue of Islamic terrorism and the dangerous divisions this can foster between communities.
 In our local area many children knew of children and families who were directly affected by the Manchester Arena bomb attack.
 We invited Refat Mahmood from ‘Building Stronger Communities’ to run ‘Tolerance Workshops’ in schools.
 These involved speaking to children about their perceptions of the Muslim faith; the children had the chance to learn about the traditional dress for both women and men within the Asian community and the key message of love and peace which is at the heart of Islam.
 The children learnt about how their perceptions of whole communities could possibly be shaped by the actions of some people who do not represent the views of the whole community.